SAVE THE DATE – NOV 18 (US) / NOV 19 (NZ), 2021

 A Meeting of Sacred Waters (translated from Te Huinga Wai Tapu in Māori) is a virtual gathering that provides a space for sharing Indigenous worldviews, values and perspectives to reclaim the health of the world’s rivers.
 Through the experiences of Indigenous peoples of the Whanganui and Colorado Rivers, this global exchange explores and honors the Indigenous knowledge vital to healing our ancestral waters.
 The event welcomes all those who envision a sustainable future, including leaders and representatives from Indigenous nations and communities; Non-Governmental Organizations; local, state, regional, national and international governments; universities and research institutions; businesses and social enterprises; students; and others.

-Hosted in partnership with the Inter Tribal Council of Arizona, Inc. and Te Pou Tupua (Tribally designated face and voice of the Whanganui River) in New Zealand.
+This event is hosted in partnership with the Inter Tribal Council of Arizona, Inc. and Te Pou Tupua (Tribally designated face and voice of the Whanganui River) in New Zealand.